helloluxi/Snakebird-Solver/readme.md

 + The level star-4 can be solved much faster if custom pruning is added (i.e. disallowing iron frames to touch the ground), but it's hard to write the pruning rules in json file;
 + Possible future work: store positions in cache just like shape;
 + You may need to manually select a larger value for `shapeKeyLength` is the error `Shape Key Overflow` or `Too many bits used` occurs;
++ Great thanks to github copilot, without which I may never write this readme file.